 How to acquire this godly grease

 Getting the fat is easy!
 First, you shoot the duck.
 Then you roast it.
 After it's done cooking, remove the bird and place the skin trimmings back in the roaster with 3/4 cup of water.
 Let it simmer for 1-2 hours, or until the skin is crisped and the water evaporated.
-Remove the skin and pour the drippings from the bottom of your roaster through a filter (cheesecloth is ideal) and into a glass container.
+Remove the skin and pour the drippings from the bottom of your roaster through a strainer and into a glass container.
 Keep refrigerated and use it at home, or save it for your next trip.